LukasVoeller/2019_PS_PowerSpace/Readme.md

 # PS_2019_PowerSpace

-A PowerShell script just for fun.
+A PowerShell script made just for fun.
 It creates the illusion of a scrolling space background.
 The whole purpose of this script ist to get the hang of it get a first feel for the object-oriented scripting.
 The script can be tested as described next.